List of Kung Fu Panda characters: Po

-Master Shifu
+Shifu

-Master Shifu (voiced by Dustin Hoffman in the films and TV specials and Fred Tatasciore in the TV series and video games) is a red panda, the headmaster of the Jade Palace, and the trainer of the Furious Five.
+Master Shifu (voiced by Dustin Hoffman in the films and TV specials, and Fred Tatasciore in the TV series and video games) is a red panda, the headmaster of the Jade Palace, and the trainer of the Furious Five.
 He joined the palace when his father, the con artist Shirong, abandoned him there.
 Later in life, Shifu adopted Tai Lung, and he did not acknowledge his own role in the snow leopard's turn to evil until after Po was deemed the Dragon Warrior.
 Although Shifu initially doubts Po's potential in kung fu, he later trains Po to help him defeat Tai Lung and become a kung fu master.

 After Tai Lung's defeat, Shifu becomes a more relaxed master to Po and the Five.
 By the time of the third film, he has retired from active teaching in order to focus on learning how to use chi, and he passes on the instructor mantle to Po.
 When Kai attacks the Jade Palace, Shifu is turned into a jade soldier and a member of Kai's army, but he is returned to normal when Po destroys Kai in the Spirit Realm.
+In the fourth film, Shifu tells Po that he will become the spiritual leader of the Valley of Peace.
+In the ending, he helps Po and the Furious Five train Zhen for the next Dragon Warrior, despite his reservations about her past.